floft/vrada/datasets/README.md

 doing this on an SSD.
 Though, I copied the PostgreSQL database to a high performance cluster into RAM and ran all the processing there.
 This can be seen in the Slurm script *../kamiak_process.srun*

-### Create .tfrecord for TensorFlow

-You can generate the .tfrecord files by running `python3 datasets/generate_mimic_iii.py`.